SolemmaLLC/ClimateStudioDocs/docs/radiationMap.rst

 .. _Add Analysis Surfaces Subpanel: addAnalysisSurfaces.html

 Once all required input subpanels have been populated, a simulation is invoked by pressing the start button.
 ClimateStudio uses a `progressive path-tracing`_ version of the Radiance raytracer to simulate radiation maps distributions.
-While a simulation is in progress new iterations are added to the simulation results until the user-specified number of passes has been reached.
-Once all required input subpanels have been populated, a simulation is invoked by pressing the start button.
-ClimateStudio uses a progressive path-tracing version of the Radiance raytracer to simulate radiation maps distributions.
-While a simulation is in progress new iterations are added to the simulation results until the user-specified number of passes has been reached.
+While a simulation is in progress, new iterations are added to the simulation results until the user-specified number of passes has been reached.

 .. _progressive path-tracing: https://www.solemma.com/Speed.html

-.. _Path-tracing Settings Subpanel.: path-tracingSettings.html

 Simulation Results
 -------------------------